JuliaGPU/AMDGPU.jl/README.md

 In terms of Linux kernel versions, just pick the newest one you can (I'm running 4.20 as I type this).
 If building your own kernel, make sure all the regular AMDGPU and HSA options are enabled.

+You will also need `ld.lld` installed on your system (provided by LLVM/Clang);
+if you built Julia from source, you should have a copy somewhere in `deps/scratch/llvm-*/*/bin/` that you can add to your PATH.

+Once all of this is setup properly, you should be able to `] build HSARuntime` successfully; after that, if you have a supported GPU attached and enabled, `] test HSARuntime` should work exactly as you might expect.

 ## TODO
 * Document some key Linux kernel config options to have enabled